daonomic/scala-rpc/scalether/README.md

-Scalether is part of scala-rpc project
+Scalether is part of scala-rpc project.
 See https://github.com/daonomic/scala-rpc for basic info

 ### Basic operations